 Maintenance can also close gorges and lookouts, which was the case when we visited.
 Circular Pool is also permanently closed due to asbestos risk in the area.

-Phone Reception within Karijini
+Phone Reception in Karijini

 Telstra reception is available in Tom Price, but not inside Karijini National Park.